-Components of the chair back are made from red oak that is split or rived using a froe so that the grain of the wood goes from one end to the other, which makes them both strong and flexible.
+Components of the chair back are made from green red oak that is split or rived using a froe.
+This ensures that the grain of the wood goes from one end to the other, which makes them both strong and flexible.

-All the back components, the spindles, the bow and the arm are shaped by shaving the wood using a hand plane, drawknife and spokeshave.
-Gauges are used to help obtain the correct size.
+All the back components, the spindles, the bow and the arm are shaped by shaving the wood from green blanks using a hand plane, drawknife and spokeshave.
+Homemade gauges are used to help guide shaping the parts to the correct size.

-The arm and bow are made, they are heated with steam, which makes the wood behave like soft plastic.
+After the arm and bow are made, they are heated with steam, which makes the wood behave like soft plastic.
 As soon as they are ready, they are bent on forms and cooled and dried overnight.
 The seat blank is then prepared from 2" thick white pine.

 The edges of the seat are shaped using a drawknife and spokeshave so that the seat is rounded under.
-Here Richard is smoothing the seat edge with a spokeshave.
+In this photograph, Richard is learning to smooth the seat edge with a spokeshave.

-The saddle of the seat is sculpted out using a scorp, compass plane and travisher.
+The saddle of the seat is carved out nearly 1” deep using a scorp, compass plane and travisher.
 This makes the Windsor chair, one of the most comfortable chairs there are.
 Here I demonstrate the use of the scorp.

 The seat is prepared to accept legs using a brace, spoon bits and a tapered reamer.
 Mortises are drilled in the legs to accept the stretchers using spoon bits.
 The student learns how to adjust the positioning of the legs as well as how to adjust the length and angles of the legs and stretchers.